Oracle Database Software is a relational database management system (RDBMS) developed by Oracle Corporation.

 Microsoft SQL Server is a relational database management system developed by Microsoft.

-Like Oracle Database, SQL Server is used for storing and retrieving data as required by other applications, whether running on the same computer or another computer across a network.
+Like Oracle Database, SQL Server is used for storing and retrieving data as other applications require, whether running on the same computer or another computer across a network.

 Feature Comparison